abinit/abinit/doc/developers/abimkdocs.md

 {{ selected_input_files }}
 ```

-that will be filled by `mksite.py` by inspecting the database of variables and the tests in test suite..
+that will be filled by `mksite.py` by inspecting the database of variables and the tests of the test suite..
 A new Markdown file without underscore will be generated and included in `mkdocs.yml`.

 !!! important